IacopoC/Products-limit-for-WooCommerce/README.md

 * Set a max. or min. quantity limits of products before checkout.
 * Add custom button "Continue Shopping" in the warning banner in cart and checkout page.
 * Dashboard widget with plugin status and settings link

+Find more info about this project here: http://iacopocutino.it/products-limit-for-woocommerce/